aws-samples/eks-workshop/content/container_insights/explore.md

 ![Container Insights](/images/ContainerInsights2.png)

-You can also view Performance Logs, Application Logs, Control Plane Logs ([when enabled](https://docs.aws.amazon.com/en_pv/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-control-plane-logging.html)), Data Plane Logs and Host Logs by simply selecting the cluster name and clicking on Actions dropdown as shown below
+You can also view Performance Logs, Application Logs, Data Plane Logs and Host Logs by simply selecting the cluster name and clicking on Actions dropdown as shown below

 ![Container Insights](/images/ContainerInsights3.png)